World warned: change now or endanger food and climate

 Teenage climate campaigner Greta Thunberg, who along with a group of activists presented IPCC co-chairs with a thank you letter in Geneva, said she hoped governments would act on the report´s findings.

-‘Of course if you are a very powerful person in a very powerful position then I think you should definitely read it,’ the 16-year-old told AFP.

-‘I just hope that the conclusion of this report becomes in a way common knowledge, so everyone knows the importance of those numbers and facts within a bigger perspective.’

-The IPCC is the world´s leading authority on climate change.
-Last year it warned that limiting global warming to 1.5 degrees Celsius -- the optimal level aimed for in the Paris climate deal -- would be impossible without a drastic drawdown in greenhouse gas emissions.
+“Of course if you are a very powerful person in a very powerful position then I think you should definitely read it,” the 16-year-old told AFP.
+“I just hope that the conclusion of this report becomes in a way common knowledge, so everyone knows the importance of those numbers and facts within a bigger perspective.”
+The IPCC is the world’s leading authority on climate change.
+Last year it warned that limiting global warming to 1.5 degrees Celsius—the optimal level aimed for in the Paris climate deal—would be impossible without a drastic drawdown in greenhouse gas emissions.

-Its land use report presented a string of looming trade-offs in using land for climate change mitigation.

 Bioenergy in the form of vegetation used to sequester carbon also has potential.
 But room for that must be carved from crop land, pastures or existing forests.